fenago/Grokking-Deep-Learning/Lab_9.md

 True:garden.
 Pred:the

-After 10,000 training steps, the neural network picks out the most common word (“the”) and predicts it at every timestep.
+After 10,000 training steps, the neural network picks out the most common word ("the") and predicts it at every timestep.
 This is an extremely common error in recurrent neural networks.
 It takes lots of training to learn finer-grained detail in a highly skewed dataset.
 ['sandra', 'moved', 'to', 'the', 'garden.']